 Introduction to Importer of Record (IOR)

-The IOR is the primary point of contact for customs authorities, shouldering the burden of accurate documentation, proper classification, and timely payment of duties and taxes.
+The IOR serves as the primary point of contact for customs authorities, shouldering the burden of accurate documentation, proper classification, and timely payment of duties and taxes.
 This pivotal role demands a deep understanding of complex trade regulations and a commitment to meticulous record-keeping.

 Read More About IOR Meaning